PaulBEureka/Tic_Tac_Toe_Machine_Problem/README.md

 The program demonstrates a game of Tic Tac Toe in a console application setting, demonstrating a turn-based game.
 It has two game modes: Casual and Rush Mode, both having two suboptions: vsBot and Two Player modes.
 Player could choose between 3 game layouts: 3x3 (Easy) , 6x6 (Normal) , and 10x10 (Hard).

 First game project done by PaulBEureka

+## Note
+This project is open for improvements, just submit a pull request

 ### Game Modes
 Casual Mode -> No time limit per turn and overall game time limit